strimzi/strimzi.github.io/_posts/2021-03-23-connector-build.md

 strimzi-cluster-operator-769f57cb64-7cbvm     1/1     Running     0          6m3s
 ```

-You can also double check the status of KafkaConnect, which will now contains all connectors which you added:
+You can also double check the status of the `KafkaConnect`, which will now contains all available connectors:

 ```yaml
 ...